rstemmer/musicdb/docs/source/usage/music.rst

 Updating Songs
 --------------

+TODO: UPDATE

 When updating a song file, or when renaming it, MusicDB won't find it anymore because of the changed path.
 Call the ``musicdb repair`` module to repair the connection between file and database entry.
 Select the "Orphan File" in the left list, press ``tab`` to switch to the right list and select the "Orphan DB Entry".
 Then press ``u`` to update the database entry with the new file.
-For further details see :doc:`/mod/repair`.
+For further details see /mod/repair.

 Importing Videos to MusicDB